 Be as detailed as possible when documenting the harassment.
 Send your letter with delivery confirmation or require a signature on delivery to make sure that it was safely delivered and received.

 In practical terms, a cease and desist has no real legal weight.
 However, it fulfills an important function in the legal process.
-It establishes that you have told the offender about their violation.
-They now cannot claim they didn't know they were in violation.
+It establishes that you have told the offender about their violation, and they cannot claim they didn't know they were in violation.

 Such a letter places an informal injunction on the actions of the person in violation, who can then: